 When you have an asset as widely circulated as a company provided device, you need the infrastructure to support it.
 And that support requires a paycheck.
 A company could just hand this off to their current IT department, right?
 Problem solved?
 It’s unlikely to work out that well.
 Depending on your company size and IT expertise, you may not have the staff to support CPD on top of their other workload.
 Which frequently leads to outsourcing the work.

 No matter how quickly you need to stand up your program, spend the time to evaluate your options.
 CPD is just one mobile service management option, along with BYOD, CYOD and COPE.
-Take a look at our mobile device management content to better understand them and how they might be the solution to your company.
+Take a look at our managed mobility services content to better understand them and how they might be the solution to your company.